 Are you looking for a polymer clay extruder?
 Do you want to be able to form more intricate and detailed clay objects with the push of a lever, well now you can.
 I know I’ve said it before and I will say it again, just when you think you’ve accumulated every tool in the box then along comes something else that will become yet again another big boon in your sculpting arsenal.

 Look no further than this tool…which is also known as a clay gun, (it’s not that different from a caulking gun, appearance-wise.) this indispensable device will come in handy time and time again to produce unique skinny strands, ropes, coils and even cute cutouts like hearts or stars, all perfectly shaped with as little time as needed.

 Some people also have found success with a cookie or garlic press, which is an inexpensive option that can help you to get finely formed shapes.
-That’s a good option too, if you spend some time browsing through culinary supplies – just be aware that you’ll have to dedicate it to your clay work exclusively and not use it for food.
+That’s a good option too (more on that shortly…) if you spend some time browsing through culinary supplies – just be aware that you’ll have to dedicate it to your clay work exclusively and not use it for food.
 If you would prefer to have a tool that can not only push out finely formed shapes plus the addition of interchangeable cutout shape discs, all of them having different shapes, I’ve got you covered!